The Wicca Goddess Movement

 Female Deity Worship In Wiccan Practices

 During the 19th century, several feminists, including Matilda Gage and Elizabeth Stanton wrote on their concepts of a female deity.
-These ideas were largely ignored in North America and Europe until a couple of decades later.
+These ideas were not popular in North America and Europe until a couple of decades later.

 There are several myths invoked in this new path of Goddess-based feminism, though there is some skepticism regarding their source.
 Some have been acknowledged to have been reconstructed from ancient sources, others are considered purely modern fabrications.
 Like most myths within Wicca, these are interpreted metaphorically as reflecting ancient worldviews.

-The concept of Henotheism encompasses all female deities that one may choose to adhere to and is one concept adhered to by some of those involved in the Goddess Movement.
+The concept of Henotheism encompasses all female deities that one may choose to adhere to and is one concept that those involved in the Goddess Movement follow.
 One large concept that hangs on is that of a deity having multiple aspects and is a recognition of the multiple nature of a single deity’s manifestations.
 Inanna from Sumer and Isis in Rome and Egypt both reflect this last concept.

 The Goddess within the Goddess

 The Maiden shows the young, independent, strong female in her youth and prime of her life.
-The Mother aspect of the Goddess represents the maternal and nurturing aspect, while the Crone embodies the wisdom of age and represents wisdom, change, and transformation.
+The Mother aspect of the Goddess represents the maternal and nurturing aspect.
+The Crone embodies the wisdom of age and represents wisdom, change, and transformation.

 The Crone contains some interesting elements, understood to be a somewhat destructive deity at times, coming at the end of life as she does.
-The concept inherent to this is that she can serve as a corrective force and one that is righteously directed.
-As such, she can be invoked to combat ignorance, ego, and other negative forces within one’s life.
-As such, she is often seen as destruction personified.
+The concept inherent to this is that she can serve as a corrective force and one that goes in a righteous direction.
+As such, one can invoke her to combat ignorance, ego, and other negative forces within one’s life.
+As such, she is a symbol of destruction.

 Within Wicca, certain Goddesses are popular to call on and play a strong role in Goddess Movement-based traditions.
 Among them are Diana, Hecate, and Isis, though these by no means are all-inclusive.
-Not all followers of Goddess Movement traditions identify as Witches, as they are trying to avoid the negative connotations that were once attached to this image.
+Not all followers of Goddess Movement traditions identify as Witches.
+They are trying to avoid the negative connotations that were once attached to this image.